 So I plan ahead with travel activities.

-If you do go for a DVD to keep the little darlings quiet, download it onto a tablet before you go (on Wifi) and use it as a secret backup if things go code red.
+If you do go for a movie to keep the little darlings quiet, download it onto a tablet before you go (on Wifi) and use it as a secret backup if things go code red.
 (And expect them to ask for it as you drive out of the driveway on the next trip).
 You can download selected Netflix movies and TV shows for offline viewing.

 What about non-digital entertainment?

 I also get maps for the kids so they can follow along on the journey.
 It’s a great learning experience and it can help ward off the “are we there yet?” questions (although this is an awesome idea for little kids).
-It’s also good for learning maths and calculating how long until the next town give a certain speed.
+It’s also good for learning maths and calculating how long until the next town given a certain speed.

 Other car activities include: